snarfed/granary/README.md

   * Rename `is_content_html` to `is_html`, and add a required `field` argument so that it can check fields other than `content`, eg `summary` ([bridgy-fed#2675](https://github.com/snarfed/bridgy-fed/issues/2675)). `is_content_html` is kept for backward compatibility, and deprecated.
 * `as2`:
   * Add new `maybe_hydrate_collection` function that hydrates a collection field in place inside an object.
+  * `from_as1`: keep `contentMap` even when all of its values are empty, so that objects with no content don't lose their languages.
   * `to_as1`:
     * Improve `featured` collection (ie pinned post) fetching ([bridgy-fed#2302](https://github.com/snarfed/bridgy-fed/issues/2302)).
     * Fix bug where `Audio`/`Video` objects with a tag-based media link lost their top-level `duration`, `size`, and `url` fields.